petarturukalo/tedit/README.md

 Syntax highlighting is enabled for certain file types dependent on file extension.
 Supported file types can be determined by looking at the structures in `src/synhl/rule.c`;
 the set of supported types can be easily extended by adding new regex rules and structures here.
+A current limitation of this syntax highlighting (which I'll get around to fixing eventually) is that a substring must be entirely in view for it to be matched and coloured, e.g. if you have a string with opening quote " in view, and closing quote right and out of view, the part of it that can be seen won't be coloured.

 ## Commands